Belfast International Airport: 1946–1970

 One of the outcomes of the wartime airfield construction programme was the building of Nutts Corner Airport, just 3 mi from Aldergrove.
 On 1 December 1946, the new site replaced Belfast Harbour Airport (now George Best Belfast City Airport) as Northern Ireland's civil airport, as the Harbour Airport was considered unsuitable.

-By the 1950s civil air traffic had outstripped the facilities at Nutts Corner and, in addition, aircraft were being regularly diverted to Aldergrove because of adverse weather conditions.
+By the 1950s civil air traffic had outstripped the facilities at Nutts Corner and aircraft were being regularly diverted to Aldergrove because of adverse weather conditions.
 In July 1959 the decision was made to move civil flights to Aldergrove to take advantage of the large airfield and this took place in October 1963.

-A new terminal and apron were built, with the necessary passenger facilities, and the complex was opened by Queen Elizabeth, The Queen Mother on 28 October 1963.
-The first regular jet service to London–Gatwick started in 1966, and in 1968 Aer Lingus and BOAC introduced scheduled services to New York City via Shannon and Glasgow-Prestwick respectively.
+A new terminal and apron were built, with the necessary passenger facilities, and the complex was opened by Queen Elizabeth The Queen Mother on 28 October 1963.
+The first regular jet service to London–Gatwick started in 1966, and in 1968 Aer Lingus and BOAC introduced scheduled services to New York City via Shannon and Prestwick respectively.

 1971–1999

 In 1971, Northern Ireland Airports Limited was formed to operate and develop the airport and its facilities.
 A major programme of airfield upgrades was undertaken, resulting in improvements to runways, taxiways and the parking apron.

 A new International Pier was built together with lounge facilities and car parks, while an additional apron was provided to separate the smaller general aviation aircraft from large commercial jets.
-In the meantime, British Airways launched the first Belfast to Heathrow shuttle service and the first Boeing 747 operated from the airport on a charter service to Toronto via Shannon.
+In the meantime, British Airways launched the first Belfast to London–Heathrow shuttle service and the first Boeing 747 operated from the airport on a charter service to Toronto via Shannon.
 The first scheduled service to a European city was started by NLM Cityhopper (now KLM Cityhopper) flying to Amsterdam.

 In 1983 the airport, renamed Belfast International, was regularly accommodating the largest civil aircraft in service and with the installation of new technology was capable of all-weather operations.
-In 1985 passenger numbers reached 1.5 million and BMI went into competition with British Airways on the Heathrow service.
+In 1985 passenger numbers reached 1.5 million and British Midland International (BMI) went into competition with British Airways on the London–Heathrow service.
 Further developments to the terminal occurred throughout the late 1980s and early 1990s, extending the terminal's landside and airside area.
 A new Executive Aviation Terminal was also opened in 1987 and the new cargo centre opened in 1991.

 The airport was privatised in 1994.
 TBI became the new owner of the airport on 13 August 1996, by which time annual passenger numbers had reached 2.5 million.

-In 1998, easyJet started operations from the airport with flights to London Luton.
+In 1998, easyJet started operations from the airport with flights to London–Luton.
 Since then the airline has established a large base at Belfast International and a further twelve domestic routes and twenty-three direct European scheduled routes have been added to the network, making the airline the largest user of the airport.